18th Century Dolls, Dollhouses, and Doll Clothing

 - Three children

-- Lady and gentleman with two girls and a servant (A Lady in a Garden taking Coffee with some Children) by Nicolas Lancret, 1742
+- Lady and gentleman with two girls and a servant (A Lady in a Garden having Coffee with Children) by Nicolas Lancret, 1742

 - Catherine-Félicité and Adélaïde Berthelin de Neuville by Carle van Loo, 1743